rpoole35/Inventory-Tracker/README.md

 ## Questions
 1. What to do if a barcode is unknown?
 2. Whether or not a UI needs to be made to capture barcodes and enter best buy dates?
+3. Whether or not to process barcode on ESP32 or Server
 ## Current Status
 Researching how to get pixel data from ESP Cam for processing barcodes